Statutory interest is regulated in the Republic of Bulgaria, but the term is not currently defined in law.

 Under Article 86(1) of the Obligations and Contracts Act, a debtor defaulting on a monetary obligation is liable for compensation at the statutory interest rate from the date of delay.
 The rate of statutory interest is established by the Council of Ministers.

-Under Article 86(2) of the Obligations and Contracts Act and for the purposes of transposing Directive 2011/7/EU of the European Parliament and of the Council of 16 February 2011 on combating late payment in commercial transactions (OJ, L 48 of 23 February 2011, p.
-1), the Council of Ministers adopted Decree No 426 of 18 December 2014 (which took effect on 1 January 2015) establishing the statutory rate of interest on overdue payments.
+On the basis of Article 86(2) of the ZZD and with a view to transposing Directive 2011/7/EU of the European Parliament and of the Council of 16 February 2011 on combating late payment in commercial transactions (OJ L 48/1 of 23 February 2011), the Council of Ministers adopted Decree No 100 of 29 May 2012 setting the rate of statutory interest on arrears in leva and in foreign currency (in force as from 1 July 2012, repealed) and Decree No 426 of 18 December 2014 setting the rate of statutory interest on arrears (in force as from 1 January 2015), which set the rate of statutory interest at the base interest rate set by the Bulgarian National Bank for the period after the due date plus 10 percentage points.
 The annual rate of statutory interest on overdue payments is the Bulgarian National Bank base rate applicable from 1 January or 1 July of the current year plus 10 percentage points.
 The daily rate of statutory interest on overdue payments is 1/360 of the annual rate.
 The interest rate in force from 1 January of the current year applies for the first half of the year and that in force from 1 July for the second half.

 The Bulgarian National Bank publishes the base rate for the relevant period using a methodology established by the Management Board and publishes it in the State Gazette.
 The base rate and changes thereto are published on the website of the Bulgarian National Bank: http://www.bnb.bg/.
 That website also contains the methodology for establishing the base rate.